 Green infrastructure plays an important role not only in increasing ecological habitat in dense urban environments, but also as a resilience feature to lessen surface rainwater on our sites.
 Importantly, it provides our customers and local communities with a much-needed connection to nature in their daily lives.
 Our spaces have a vital role to play in linking enhancements for biodiversity with better customer experiences, and we’re committed to maximising the ecological potential of our development and operational sites.

-This year we’ve achieved an average 13% uplift in biodiversity net gain from a 2016/17 baseline, which has included over 50 biodiversity projects across the five sites with greatest biodiversity potential.
+This year we’ve achieved an average 13% uplift in biodiversity net gain from a 2016/17 baseline.

-Last spring, we worked with an ecologist to conduct site visits at the five sites to evaluate progress from our 2016/17 baseline.
-The results of this are helping us identify further enhancements for the sites so we can reach our 2030 target to achieve a 25% biodiversity net gain across our operational sites currently offering the greatest potential.
+Last year, we worked with an ecologist to conduct site visits at the five sites to evaluate progress from our 2016/17 baseline.
+The results of this helped us identify further enhancements for the sites so we can reach our 2030 target to achieve a 25% biodiversity net gain across our operational sites currently offering the greatest potential.
 Once these are complete, we will undertake further ecology studies to identify additional ways to ensure we meet our biodiversity target.